damusix/riot-4-boilerplate-website/docs/deployment.md

 ## Setup Terraform

 Before we get started, we need to setup some terraform files in order to build our infrastructure.
-There is a `project.auto.tfvars.sample` located at the root of the project.
+There is a `project.tfvars-sample` located at the root of the project.
 Rename this file to `project.auto.tfvars` and lets get started.

 In `project.auto.tfvars` you should find the following: